-consumer report or an investigation consider this information when , hereby voluntarily authorize the Gaston County ACCESS to obtain either ative consumer report about me from a consumer reporting agency and to making decisions regarding my employment at Gaston County ACCESS .
-I understand that I have rights u nder the Fair Credit Reporting Act, including the rights discussed above.
-Name: Date:
+By signing below, I, , hereby voluntarily authorize the Gaston County ACCESS to obtain either a consumer report or an investigative consumer report about me from a consumer reporting agency and to consider this information when making decisions regarding my employment at Gaston County ACCESS.
+I understand that I have rights under the Fair Credit Reporting Act, including the rights discussed above.

+Name:

+Date: